WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_linkisdatasource_en.md

             }
         }

         // 2.
-Identify the type and existence of data sources if(sources.stream().noneMatch(s -> VisualisUtils.isLinkisDataSource(s))){
+Identify the type and existence of the data source if(sources.stream().noneMatch(s -> VisualisUtils.isLinkisDataSource(s))){

             // 3.
 Insert the data source